beeware/beeware-tutorial/docs/en/tutorial/tutorial-0.md

 You can also install Python through [Homebrew](https://docs.brew.sh/Homebrew-and-Python), use [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) to manage multiple Python installs, or use [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 It doesn't matter *how* you've installed Python - it only matters that you can run `python3` from your terminal and get a working, supported Python interpreter.

 Xcode and the Command-line Developer Tools provide a version of Python; however that Python is version 3.9.
 Python 3.9 has reached end-of-life, and is no longer supported by Python or BeeWare.
-You will *not* be able to the Xcode-provided version of Python to run this tutorial.
+You will *not* be able to use the Xcode-provided version of Python to run this tutorial.

 To check the version of Python that you have installed, run the following command: